How to raise an orphaned kitten baby

 Treatment: A kitten that is noticeably dehydrated should receive prompt veterinary attention.
 Treatment is directed at replacing fluids and preventing further losses.

 In mild cases without vomiting, fluids can be given by mouth.
 If the kitten won't drink, give an electrolyte solution by bottle or syringe into the cheek pouch.
+When bottle feeding you can you plastic or glass bottles for the food.

 Balanced electrolyte solutions for treating dehydration in children are available at drugstores.
 Ringer's lactate with 5 percent Dextrose in water and a solution called Pedialyte are suitable for kittens.
 They are given at the rate of two to four milliliters per pound body weight per hour, depending on the severity of the dehydration (or as directed by your veterinarian).